grimmer0125/maolife/README.md

 ### Firebase web console config

 1. Create a project, then choose Realtime Database.
-2. Enable Facebook login in Authentication.
+2. Enable Facebook & Email login in Authentication.
 3. Change Database rule as the following
     ```
     {